alephnode/alephnode/src/pages/09-vscode-helpers/index.md

 The final extension worth highlighting is Version Lens, which allows you to examine your `package.json` file and examine the versions of your project's third-party dependencies.
 This helps to quickly identify libraries that can be upgraded or modified.

+_Note: You don't have to go to the web to download extensions.
+If you'd prefer, navigate to (Code->Preferences->Extensions) or type (command+shift+x) on a Mac to open the extensions sidebar within the editor._

 ### Section Two: Snippets

 Another helpful feature of VSCode is the concept of snippets, or templates of reusable code segments that remove the redundancy from common tasks.